Jaycode88/ecofriendlynetwork/TESTING.md

 This leaves a file within the project named ".coverage"(do not delete it yet)

 To Generate the HTML report the command ``coverage html `` is used, This creates a HTML report from the ".coverage" file previously mentioned..
 You will find the Report in a new directory in your project named "htmlcov" it is a file named "index.html".
-(It is best to not push the htmlcov directory to your repo, Add it to .gitignore instead)
+(It is best to not push the htmlcov directory to your repo, Add it to .gitignore instead) You can also delete the ".coverage" file now you have the report also.

 #### Results